 Why do Antivirus want our data?

-Data is worth a lot and when an electronic service offers its platform for free and without ads, it doesn't have many options for monetization.
+Data is worth a lot and when an online service offers its platform for free and without ads, it does not have many options for profit.
 Thus, it sells the data it collects to interested third parties.

 One of the main mottos for free software is "if you do not pay for the product, you are the product".
 With this in mind we should not be surprised that free antivirus collects information.

-Nevertheless, the idea of data collection by these “trusted” software worries many.
-A good antivirus should protect its users and prevent every infringement of privacy.
+Nevertheless, the idea of collecting data from these "reliable" software worries many.
+A good antivirus should protect its users and prevent any breach of privacy.

 How to avoid giving data to antivirus